MacBooster vs. MacKeeper vs. CleanMyMac

 However, if you don’t have any large files that need deleting, go ahead and use the tips below.

-Our first advice is to make sure to back up all of your systems before upgrading to Sequoia and make at least one full backup of your drive.
+Our first advice is to make sure to back up all of your systems before upgrading to Tahoe 26 and make at least one full backup of your drive.
 It’s better to be safe rather than sorry, especially where the safety and security of your data are concerned.

 And for most backup needs, Mac owners can use Time Machine, a built-in Apple tool found on macOS, that backs up all files to an external hard drive.
 You can also check out our ultimate guide to Mac backup here if you want to explore third-party options for full-system backups on Mac.